Lola Young, Baroness Young of Hornsey: Career

-From 2001 to 2004 she was head of culture at the Greater London Authority, following which she was created a life peer on 22 June 2004 taking the title Baroness Young of Hornsey of Hornsey in the London Borough of Haringey.
+From 2001 to 2004, she was head of culture at the Greater London Authority.

+On 22 June 2004, she was created a life peer, taking the title Baroness Young of Hornsey of Hornsey in the London Borough of Haringey.
+In 2013, she was a signatory to a campaign for women to be able to inherit noble titles.

 Young's other public appointments have included English Heritage's Blue Plaques Committee, membership of the board of the Royal National Theatre, the Southbank Centre, and the board of Governors of Middlesex University, chairing the Arts Council's Cultural Diversity Panel, and membership of the board of Resource, the Council of Museums, Archives and Libraries, and a commissioner on the Royal Commission on Historical Manuscripts.
 She has also chaired the judging panel of the Orange Prize for Fiction.

-She takes an active interest in ethical issues in international trade, particularly the garment industry, is a Trustee of the Aid by Trade Foundation and is an honorary associate of the National Secular Society.
+She takes an active interest in ethical issues in international trade, particularly the garment industry, is a trustee of the Aid by Trade Foundation and is an honorary associate of the National Secular Society.

-In 2013, she was a signatory to a campaign for women to be able to inherit noble titles.

-In 2017 Lady Young chaired the judging panel for the Booker Prize.
+In 2017, Young chaired the judging panel for the Booker Prize.

-In 2019, she was awarded a Doctor of Laws honoris causa from the University of Nottingham.

 She is co-chair, with Sir David Bell, of the Foundation for Future London.

-In 2020, she became Chancellor of the University of Nottingham succeeding the former chief executive of GlaxoSmithKline, Sir Andrew Witty.
+In 2020, she became Chancellor of the University of Nottingham, succeeding the former chief executive of GlaxoSmithKline, Sir Andrew Witty.

+In 2024, her life was the subject of Private Passions, the BBC Radio 3 programme that explores a person's life in relation to music.